-One of the significant blows to the livelihood situation was dealt by the Covid-19 pandemic.
-Slowing down of the economy led to job losses at a humongous scale.
-However, the pandemic also led to emergence of many new livelihood opportunities in online marketing, and door-step-delivery of many goods and services, as well as para-medical and health services.
-But the available talent pool of jobseekers is nowhere close to the demand from cutting edge sectors as diverse as artificial intelligence, machine learning, augmented reality, virtual reality, e-commerce, e-healthcare services, EdTech, Fintech, Agri-Tech, to name a few that opened newer opportunities.
+One of the significant blows to the livelihood situation was dealt by the COVID -19 pandemic.
+The slowing down of the economy led to job losses on a humongous scale.
+However, the pandemic also led to the emergence of many new livelihood opportunities in online marketing, and door step delivery of many goods and services, as well as para-medical and health services.
+But the available talent pool of job seekers is nowhere close to the demand from cutting-edge sectors as diverse as artificial intelligence, machine learning, augmented reality, virtual reality, e-commerce, e-healthcare services, EdTech, Fintech, Agri-Tech, to name a few that opened newer opportunities.

-With Covid-19 hitting the economy, the first quarter of the financial year FY21 saw the steepest fall in GDP ever recorded in India at a negative 24.4%.
-First quarter of the financial year FY22 also saw the sharpest GDP growth of 20.1%.
-A report from NABARD pointed out 'After two years and three waves of COVID-19 pandemic, the Indian economy started recovering from the second quarter of FY22 even as a few sectors struggled to regain pre-pandemic momentum.'18 But it needs to be recognised that growth in GDP did not necessarily improve the employment situation of the poor, as most of the recovery of the economy was also driven by sectors mentioned earlier, where the current rural youth did not get employed.
+With COVID -19 hitting the economy, the first quarter of the financial year FY21 saw the steepest fall in GDP ever recorded in India at a negative 24.4 per cent .
+The first quarter of the financial year FY22 also saw the sharpest GDP growth of 20.1 per cent .
+A report from NABARD pointed out, 'After two years and three waves of COVID-19 pandemic, the Indian economy started recovering from the second quarter of FY22 even as a few sectors struggled to regain pre-pandemic momentum.'4 But it needs to be recognis ed that GDP growth did not necessarily improve the employment situation of the poor, as most of the recovery of the economy was also driven by sectors mentioned earlier, where the current rural youth did not get employed.